 A good place to start is to maximize your employer match.
 If your employer will match your contributions up to 3 percent of your income, consider saving 3 percent of your income.
 That way, you at least get some additional free money going toward your financial future.

 If your employer doesn’t offer matching contributions, your 403(b) is not required to meet the burdensome oversight rules of the Employee Retirement Income Security Act (ERISA).
 This means you could have lower administrative fees may than you would with 401(k)s or other funds that are subject to greater oversight.

 Next, you do need to consider different factors related to your current situation.
 Some things to keep in mind and you determine how much to put into your 403(b) include:

-- Debt: High interest debt can weigh you down.
+- Debt: High-interest debt can weigh you down.
 It’s ok to save a little less for retirement in the name of paying down debt faster.
 You can work toward both goals, but just know where the bulk of your focus should be, based on your goals.

 - Other savings goals: Maybe you have goals like buying a home or starting a college fund.
 You don’t want to put your own retirement at risk to pay for your child’s college, though.
 Think about what you want your money to accomplish, and then go from there.

-Once your goals are met, go back to the 403(b) and consider boost your retirement savings.
+Once your goals are met, go back to the 403(b) and considerably boost your retirement savings.
 In fact, it’s a good idea to boost your retirement savings each time your finances improve or you get a raise.

 Are There Other Ways to Prepare for Retirement?